 The DiMarzio DP100 Super Distortion is one of the company’s earliest pickup models and has stood the test of time with flying colors.
 Made to send your tube amp directly into overdrive, this pickup features an ultra-high output of 425, a 4-conductor wiring design, and ceramic magnets.

 We tried this pickup on the bridge position of our Les Paul.
-Installation was straightforward, and once done, we plugged into our Fender Twin Reverb.
+Installation was straightforward, then we plugged into our Fender Twin Reverb.

-With aggressive distortion dialed in via our Tube Screamer, the DP100 Super Distortion gave us powerful lows that were never flabby.
+With aggressive distortion dialed in via our Tube Screamer, the DP100 Super Distortion delivered powerful lows that were never flabby.
 We also got a lot of mids, which works great for cutting through a full band mix, especially if you play a lot of harmonic content.

 The highs were big and rounded out the tone.
 We played through power chords with a huge and thick punch.
 Single lines and double stops also soared just right for rock and beyond.

 The DC resistance on the DP-100 is at 13.68 K. Although we found it to be great at the bridge position, DiMarzio also recommends it as a neck pickup with lower-gain amplifiers.